Using Embed Options

-In addition to the free Basic/Plus membership options above, under the Content tab, Pro users can turn on a transparent background behind their model.
+In addition to the free Basic membership options above, under the Content tab, Pro users can turn on a transparent background behind their model.

-In addition to Pro membership options, Premium users can hide viewer controls (bottom-right corner) and model information (top-left corner) from the embedded viewer.
+In addition to Pro membership options, both Premium and Enterprise users can hide several icons and features in the embedded viewer, including: viewer controls (bottom-right corner), model information (top-left corner), and Sketchfab branding (lower-left corner).
 See the differences in the embedded models below:

 Using Embed Parameters

 You can even go beyond the options in the Embed viewer pop-up!
 How?
 Add one of the many available parameters (listed below) to the model URL and assign a proper value.

 If you wanted your embedded model to start and spin automatically, you could add the autospin and autostart parameters to your model's URL and set the correct value.

 And if you had Premium membership, you can add the ui_infos, ui_controls, and ui_stop parameters to hide the model information.
 Doing so would result in an embedded viewer URL like this: